tns410/BachelorProject/README.md

 <br/>
 Python -> Stats -> hilCliComplete.txt, hilCliRedComplete.txt, genAlgoComplete.txt: PTN values for each algorithm calculated by mpiComplete.c used for Figure 8 <br/>
 <br/>
-Python -> Stats -> hilCliImprovements.txt, hilCliRedImprovements.txt, genAlgoImprovements.txt: output from mpiReduced.c used for Figure 6 <br/>
+Python -> Stats -> hilCliImprovements.txt, hilCliRedImprovements.txt, genAlgoImprovements.txt: output from all three algorithms used for Figure 6 <br/>
 <br/>
-Python -> Stats -> hilCliSchedules.txt, hilCliRedSchedules.txt, genAlgoImprovements.txt: output from mpiReduced.c used for Figure 7 <br/>
+Python -> Stats -> hilCliSchedules.txt, hilCliRedSchedules.txt, genAlgoImprovements.txt: output from all three algorithms used for Figure 7 <br/>
 <br/>
 Python -> Stats -> perRouteGraph.txt, perStationGraph.txt: output from perRouteSanitizer.py and perStationSanitizer.py used for Figure 4 <br/>
 <br/>